How Do I Know If My Cat Trusts Me?

 See files for Cats

 For any close relationship to work, you will need to build trust.
-Whether it is a friendship, a family member or a partner, if you don't have trust you will simply be two people inhabiting the same space.
+Whether it is a friend, a family member or a partner, living without trust will cause a stressful living environment.
 The same goes for your pets.
 If you have recently adopted a cat, whether a kitten or an adult, you will want to know when will they start trusting you.

-The first thing you need to know is that building trust isn't an immediate process.
-It will depend on the personality of the individual cat, but they need to get used to their new environment and the things within it, include yourself.
+The first thing you need to know is that building trust is a process.
+How long it takes will depend on the personality of the individual cat, but they need to get used to their new environment, including their guardians.
 This period of adaptation requires calm and engendering a sense of security in the cat.
-If you have ever wondered how do I know if my cat trusts me?, then AnimalWised helps you look out for the signs that this has happened.
+If you have ever wondered how do I know if my cat trusts me?, AnimalWised helps you look out for the signs your bond of trust is strong.

 While they are generally more independent than dogs, cats are still very sociable animals.
 Some cats may maintain a certain distance even within their family, but most create close bonds of friendship and affection with their guardians.
 Individual cats may have their own unique ways of expression their feelings and moods.
 However, there is a general feline body language which cats use to communicate with each other and with us.